NixOS/nixpkgs/pkgs/applications/virtualization/xen/README.md

 ### For Both Update Methods

-1. Update `packages.nix` with the new versions.
+1. Update `packages.nix` and `../../../top-level/all-packages.nix` with the new
+   versions.
 Don't forget the `slim` packages!
 1. Make sure all branches build.
 (Both the `standard` and `slim` versions)
 1. Use the NixOS module to test if dom0 boots successfully on all new versions.
 1. Make sure the `meta` attributes evaluate to something that makes sense.
 The